Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-\paragraph{Methods} The experiments are performend in an X-shaped micro-fabricated segmented Paul trap based on four laser-cut alumina chips each with 11 electrodes (see Fig.~\ref{fig:trap}).
+\paragraph{Methods} \subparagraph{Segmented linear Paul trap} The experiments are performed in an X-shaped micro-fabricated segmented Paul trap based on four gold-coated laser-cut alumina chips each with 11 electrodes (see Fig.~\ref{fig:trap} and Fig. \ref{fig:trap2}) with a thickness of $125\,\mu$m.
+The segment width is $200\,\mu$m with isolating gaps of $30\,\mu$m.
+The radial distance of the segmented electrodes to the center of the trap measures $960\,\mu$m while the length of the whole trap is $2.9\,$mm.
 The radial confinement is generated by applying a radio-frequency voltage of approximately $450\,$V$_\textrm{pp}$ at a drive frequency of $\Omega/(2\pi)=22$\,MHz, resulting in a relevant radial trap frequency of $\omega_\textrm{rad}/(2\pi)$= $~1.4\,$MHz.
+The axial potential is generated by a superposition of static DC potentials applied to these segmented electrodes and variable voltages applied to the conical end-cap electrodes allowing for

+axial frequencies ranging from $\omega_\textrm{ax}/(2\pi)=167\,$kHz to $344\,$kHz.
+The base pressure in the vacuum chamber is $1\times 10^{-9}\,$mbar.
+Optical detection is achieved using an electron multiplying charge-coupled device camera (EMCCD camera) with a 10-ms-exposure time, oriented at $45^\circ$ to the planar structure of the crystal.

+The camera has an optical chip with $128\times 128$ pixels and a pixel size of $24\times 24\,\mu$m.
+An objective lens leads to an effective pixel size in the acquired images of $1.7\,\mu$m.

-The axial potential is generated by a superposition of static DC potentials applied to the segmented electrodes and variable voltages applied to the conical end-cap electrodes allowing for axial frequencies ranging from $\omega_\textrm{ax}/(2\pi)=160\,$kHz to $350\,$kHz.
-In order to avoid excessive axial excitation during the ramp of the potentials a shape with the functional form $V(t)\propto \left[1+\text{exp}(-(t-t_0)/\tau))\right]^{-1}$ is chosen (see Fig. \ref{fig:experiment}).
-A field-programmable-gate-array (FPGA) enables precise timing control for triggering the camera system and an arbitrary waveform generator, which has 16 bit amplitude resolution at a $100\,$MHz sample rate for fast and glitch-free voltage ramps with variable time constants \cite{huber2008transport,walther2012controlling}.
-Optical detection is achieved using an electron multiplying charge-coupled device camera with a 10-ms-exposure time, oriented at $45^\circ$ to the planar structure of the crystal.
+\subparagraph{Experimental sequence and setup} In order to allow for high statistics and a large number of data points in maintainable time, a high repetition rate of the whole experimental sequence was ensured by implementing a fully automated real time experimental control system.
+An FPGA controls the timing of the lasers, the EMCCD camera and the AFG (see Fig.~\ref{fig:sequence}), which has 16 bit amplitude resolution at a sample rate of $200\,$MSamples per second for fast and glitch-free voltage ramps with variable time constants \cite{huber2008transport,walther2012controlling}.
+The experimental sequence (Fig.~\ref{fig:sequence}) starts with the loading of ions.
+For this purpose, Ca atoms in a thermal atom beam, cross the center of the trap and are ionized with resonantly enhanced two-photon ionization at wavelengths of $423\,$nm and $375\,$nm.

+The cloud of trapped ions is Doppler cooled by laser radiation red detuned to the cycling dipole transition $^2S_{1/2} \leftrightarrow {^2P_{1/2}}$, leading to a condensation of the ions into a linear crystal.
+To drive the cooling transition we use a diode laser near $397\,$nm with a power of $0.15\,$mW and a beam direction which has a projection on all three trap axes.
+The cooling laser is switched on during the whole sequence of the experiment, and the resonance fluorescence is used for the image acquisition.